-In addition, with the following private developers, churches, and community-based organizations:
+Additionally, we will partnership with the following private developers, churches, and community-based organizations:

-In conclusion the SECF Commission will continue to foster its commitment in improving the quality of life for the residents of the Southeast Sector and work vigorously to ensure effectiveness of the BVHP Employment/Housing and Contracting Policy
+In conclusion the SECF Commission will continue to foster its commitment in improving the quality of life for the residents of the Southeast Sector and work vigorously to ensure effectiveness of the BVHP Employment/Housing and Contracting Policy.

-The SECF Commission will also continue to promote diversity, health, safety as well as professional development of its employees
+The SECF Commission will also continue to promote diversity, health, safety as well as professional development of its employees.